A look at 3 lives lost in Chicago hospital shooting

 Dr. Tamara O'Neal was an emergency room physician who raised money for disadvantaged children and, with the blessing of her bosses, reserved Sundays for church.

-He said O'Neal grew up in Portage, Indiana, about 35 miles (56 kilometers) southeast of Chicago, and resided in nearby LaPorte, Indiana.
-He said the one thing she wanted was "to be able to go to church on Sunday."

-"We'll make sure you go to church on Sunday," O'Connor said just hours after the Monday shooting.
+Purakal said it became clear where her strength and comfort came from when he prayed with her family after her death.
+They recalled singing and worshipping with her the day before in church.

+"One of her family members said, 'We sang well yesterday.'
+One of their last memories was what she loved doing," Purakal said.
+"I think her singing in choir, being with family — that was her sanctuary."

-O'Neal was highly regarded by her colleagues.
-Two funds were established in her honor by emergency medicine-affiliated organizations, including one focused on research to curb gun violence and domestic abuse.
+Two funds were established in her honor, including one focused on research to curb gun violence and domestic abuse.

-Dr. John Purakal, an emergency doctor at the University of Chicago, said he trained with O'Neal and "tried to save her life" after the shooting.

-"Tonight I held hands with her mother in prayer," he tweeted Monday.
-"Tonight, we lost a beautiful, resilient, passionate doc.
-Keep singing, TO."

 DAYNA LESS